A cure for the cyber insomniac

 Find Apps That Prevent Mac Sleep

-If you think it’s an app that’s preventing your Mac from sleeping, your Mac actually provides you with a method to find these apps.
-Once you have found the apps causing the issue, you can then kill their processes or force quit them to then put your Mac into sleep.
+If you think it’s an app that’s preventing your Mac from sleeping, your Mac provides you with a method to find these apps.
+Once you have found the apps causing the issue, you can then kill their processes or force quit them to then put your Mac to sleep.